wdv-wdv/Form3-Take-Home-Exercise/readme.md

 ## Testing

-It looks like test is run in the order they appear in the test file.
-This works for me because It means I can test the `Create`, `Fetch`, and `Delete` operations in that order.

-In the test file I declared a **static NewAccount object** for reuse across all the test.
-I also turn the **data integrity routine** into a private function so it can be reused in all the test where a Account object is returned for comparing to the static NewAccount object mention before.
+I created a few tests for basic `Create`, `Fetch`, and `Delete` operations as well as a function for producing mock **NewAccount objects**.
+I also turn the **data integrity routine** into a private function so it can be reused in all the test where a Account object is returned for comparing to the mock NewAccount object mention before.

 The data integrity show a few **issue with missing Attributes**; `Names` and `alternative_names`.
 Also the test for deleting a non-existing Account is showing the API not returning the same HTTP code as per the documentation.